happymimimix/PianoFromAboveVIZ-modded/README.md

 #### Hope you like my work! :)

-## FAQ:
+# FAQ:
-#### You removed many useful accelators like Ctrl+O and others, I still need them!
+## You removed many useful accelators like Ctrl+O and others, I still need them!

 #### Answer:
+I removed them because very few people used them and they make the software very complex.

-Try adding them yourself using resource hacker.
+If needed, try adding them yourself using resource hacker.
 (Download: http://angusj.com/resourcehacker/)

 Open the executable file with resource hacker and go to accelerators.